akostrik/CPP_module_42/README.md

 * inheritance is prohibited

 ## static data
-* is not associated with a particular object, belongs to the class rather than objects of the class
+* belongs to the class, is not associated with a particular object
-* can be called using the class name or through an object
+* is called using the class name or through an object

 ## const data != mutable
 * we can't modify it directly (a compile-time error)